mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/user-interface-text-guidelines.md

 * Field hint text
 * Hover text

-**Instead of:** This Article is About Mattermost **Use:** This article is about Mattermost
+Here's an example of an incorrect heading: *This Article is About Mattermost*.
+The correct version is: *This article is about Mattermost*.

-### Words we use in CTAs (WIP)
+Take a look at the [Google guide to capitalization](https://developers.google.com/style/capitalization) for more information about how we approach casing.

+## Terminology

 One way of making life easier for our customers is to ensure we are consistent with our terminology.
-The content below lists the CTA microcopy for various license renewal flows.

-#### Self-managed renew license Customer Portal details page

-* "Complete purchase"

-#### Self-managed renewal license Customer Portal confirmation

-* "Renew now"
-* "Download license"
-* "Complete purchase"

-#### Self-managed renewal license email

-* "Renew now"

-#### Self-managed start trial license page

-* "Start trial"
-* "Purchase a license" "Contact sales"
-* "Choose file"

-#### Self-managed feature page

-* "Start trial"
-* "Not right now"  "Yes, start now"
-* "Purchase a license"

-#### Self-managed feature page after trial ended

-* "Purchase a license" "Learn more"

-#### Cloud trial

-* Customer Portal: "Subscribe now"
-* System Console: "Subscribe now"
-* Questions: "Contact sales"
-* Purchase completed: "Subscribe"
-* System Console: "Upgrade now"
-* IC DM: "Start 30-day trial" "Learn more"

-#### Cloud purchase subscription

-* "Subscribe"

-#### Cloud upgrade
+The technical writing team is continually working on improving our users' experience with our documentation and copy.
+You can read more about this work [here](https://handbook.mattermost.com/operations/research-and-development/product/technical-writing-team-handbook/our-terminology).

 ## Button labels and links